-I’m very excited to announce that I’ll once again be partnering with photographer/founder of Abandoned America, Matthew Christopher for some photo workshops in 2015!
+I’m excited to announce that I’ll once again be partnering with photographer/founder of Abandoned America, Matthew Christopher for photo workshops in 2016!

-First, we will be returning to the Victory Theatre in Holyoke, MA on March 28, 2015.
+First, we will be returning to the Victory Theatre in Holyoke, MA on April 9, 2016.
 The Victory Theatre opened on December 30, 1920 and closed 58 years late on December 15, 1978.
 It is currently owned by the Massachusetts International Festival of the Arts, who plan to renovate the theater and reopen it as a performing arts center.
-A portion of the proceeds raised from the workshop will go to MIFA to help with maintenance and restoration.
+Past workshops have generated over $4000 for MIFA.

-Then we’ll be heading eight hours west to the Variety Theatre in Cleveland, Ohio on April 11, 2015.
 The Variety opened on November 24, 1927 and after a number of different uses (including a wrestling gym called the Cleveland Wrestleplex) closed in the late 1980s.
 The building was purchased by the Friends of the Historic Variety Theatre on June 12, 2009, and they plan to restore the theater as a multi-use venue.
-A portion of the proceeds from the workshop will go to the Friends of the Historic Variety Theatre to help with the maintenance of the theater.

 I recently spoke with Patrick Colvin of the Friends of the Historic Variety Theatre.
 The Friends of the Historic Variety Theatre own and are restoring the Variety Theatre in Cleveland, Ohio.